Today's Articles

 Kappa Boule’ Fraternity is Founded

-Post Reconstruction twentieth-century African America found more Black men of distinction functioning in various leadership posts, especially in the churches and benevolent association movement.
+Post Reconstruction twentieth-century African Americans found more Black men of distinction functioning in various leadership posts, especially in the churches and benevolent association movement.
 But by and large, they lived lives separate from other Blacks and white professionals.
-In 1904 a small group in Philadelphia set out to create an organization that would provide a vehicle for men of standing and like tastes to come together to know the best of one another.
+In 1904, a small group in Philadelphia set out to create an organization that would provide a vehicle for men of standing and like tastes to come together to know the best of one another.

 Henry M. Minton, a pharmacist and doctor, spent considerable time contemplating the isolation in which many accomplished Black men lived and worked.
-He began talking with other Black professionals about their shared conditions and his ideas for forming an organization that would bring them together in fellowship.
-Minton thought that learned and professional Black men should have an organization that "should be a fraternity in the true sense of the word; one whose chief thought should not be to visit the sick and bury the dead but to bind men of like qualities, tastes and attainments into a close and sacred union that they might know the best of one another."
+He began talking with other Black professionals about their shared conditions and his ideas for forming an organization that would unite them in fellowship.
+Minton thought that learned and professional Black men should have an organization that "should be a fraternity in the true sense of the word; one whose chief thought should not be to visit the sick and bury the dead but to bind men of like qualities, tastes, and attainments into a close and sacred union that they might know the best of one another."

 The 21st century showed that the Boulé undertook two other initiatives to underpin the fraternity's successful move into its second century.
 During the terms of Grand Sire Archons Anthony Hall, Eddie Williams, and Thomas Shropshire, the Grand Boulé established a Public Policy Committee and initiated a study that resulted in a fraternity-wide strategic plan.
 At one hundred years of age, the Grand Boulé of Sigma Pi Phi Fraternity is poised and well-prepared for another century of service.